 Shared parental leave: It seems like everyone (especially in the HR world) is talking about this at the moment.
 This is unsurprising given that its “live date” is just around the corner.

-Shared parental leave will be available for parents of children due to be born or adopted on or after 5 April 2015, and requests for Shared Parental Leave can be made by employees now, since 1 December 2014.
+Shared parental leave will be available for parents of children due to be born or adopted on or after 05 April 2015, and requests for shared parental leave can be made by employees now, since 01 December 2014.
 Some employees may already be asking you questions about shared parental leave and this new right.
 You should, therefore, ensure that your family-related policies and procedures are up-to-date if you have not already done so.

 (Please note we refer to the right for birth parents throughout for ease of reference, the same rights apply to adoptive parents).

-Shared Parental Leave is a completely new right that is distinct from any existing family-related rights such as maternity, paternity, adoption and parental leave.
-Shared Parental Leave allows parents to share up to 50 weeks of leave between them from birth until a child’s 1st birthday.
+Shared parental leave is a completely new right that is distinct from any existing family-related rights such as maternity, paternity, adoption and parental leave.
+It allows parents to share up to 50 weeks of leave between them from birth until a child’s first birthday.
 Three important points on this:

-No, these rights still exist and run alongside Shared Parental Leave, apart from additional paternity leave which will be abolished.
-Shared Parental Leave can be taken instead of maternity or adoption leave, it is the employees choice.
+No, these rights still exist and run alongside shared parental leave, apart from additional paternity leave which will be abolished.
+It can be taken instead of maternity or adoption leave, it is the employees choice.
 It can also be taken alongside ordinary paternity leave and unpaid parental leave.

-Shared Parental Leave is a paid entitlement of leave for parents up until a child’s 1st birthday.
-Parental leave, on the other hand, is the existing right for parents to take up to 18 weeks unpaid leave up until a child’s 5th birthday (or 18th if in receipt of disability living allowance).
+Shared parental leave is a paid entitlement of leave for parents up until a child’s first birthday.
+Parental leave, on the other hand, is the existing right for parents to take up to 18 weeks unpaid leave up until a child’s fifth birthday (or 18th if in receipt of disability living allowance).